Eta-Compute/ModelCatConnector/docs/dataset_preparation.md

 # Supported task types

-As of today the AptosConnector utility supports the following task types:
+As of today the ModelCatConnector utility supports the following task types:

 * Image classification
 * Object detection